SnailDragon/ProcessingProjects/README.md

 Too Many Orbits - same as Wonky Orbits but with more circles orbiting each circle.
 Video: https://youtu.be/YoZxNnHlHOU and https://youtu.be/koUqfKm1EHA (with tracing enabled)

+Vector Field - A vector field with each vector rotating at a speed based on where it is in the field.
+Video: https://youtu.be/t-w4YcIibU4

+Wonky Orbits - circles circling circles with the center circle circling the path created by something like r = cos(.5 * theta).
+Video: https://youtu.be/K9ZYQq7PilY